- Reference Number: HEY-787/2022

 Pregnant women can become short of iron, so make sure you choose plenty of iron rich foods.
 It has been shown that if you eat an iron rich meal with food or drink containing vitamin C then this will assist absorption.

-Good sources of iron: red meat, pulses, bread, green leafy vegetables, dried fruit.
+Good sources of iron: red meat, pulses, bread, green leafy vegetables and dried fruit.

 Is vitamin C important?